-- i. the railway personnel involved in the use of the road-railway vehicle (driver and operator) is appropriately and sufficiently trained and instructed or supervised. - ii. the parties' safety management systems are adapted to the operation of the road-railway vehicle.
+- i. the railway personnel involved in the use of the road-railway vehicle (driver and operator) is appropriately and sufficiently trained and instructed or supervised.
+Annual moments are organised in which ProRail and railway undertakings can practice together. - ii. the parties' safety management systems are adapted to the operation of the road-railway vehicle.